lalithu/so-you-just-run/about.markdown

 # About Me

-Hi, I'm Lalith Uriti, an undergraduate of mechanical engineering at the Manipal Institute of Technology.
-My journey in engineering is fueled by a passion for understanding the mechanics that drive our world and a curiosity for uncovering the science behind everyday phenomena.
+Welcome to soyoujustrun!
+I'm Lalith Uriti, an undergraduate of mechanical engineering at the Manipal Institute of Technology.
+My passion for engineering stems from a deep desire to comprehend the mechanisms that drive our world and an insatiable curiosity for uncovering the science and physics behind them.

 # My Interests

 I love running, development, listening to music, and learning new things.

-My marathon pr as of May 30th, 2024 is 4:05:00 which I ran at TMM 2024 and the next marathon I plan on running is the 2024 Wipro Bengaluru Marathon which I'm currently training for.
+My marathon [PR](https://www.sportstimingsolutions.in/share.php?event_id=78282&bib=9513)(Personal Record) as of May 30th, 2024 is `04:05:47` which I set at the 2024 TATA Mumbai Marathon in January.
+I'm currently training for my next event, the 2024 Bengaluru Marathon by Wipro typically held during the first weekend of October.

-Catch my training progress on [Strava](https://www.strava.com/athletes/62506000).
+Catch my training progress and connect with me on [Strava](https://www.strava.com/athletes/62506000)!

-I love listening to music, some of my favorite artists and bands including Joji, Cage the Elephant, The Backseat Lovers, and The Beatles.
+I love listening to music while running, some of my favorite artists and bands are Joji, Cage the Elephant, The Backseat Lovers, and The Beatles.

-Take a look at my playlists on [Spotify](https://open.spotify.com/user/lalithu?si=9e969c5544f141eb).
+Check out my playlists on [Spotify](https://open.spotify.com/user/lalithu?si=9e969c5544f141eb)!

 ![Me](assets/images/me.jpg#img)